 Although many studies have included one or more of these sets of variable, to date no study has remained true to Miles and Snow's contention that optimal performance is a complex interaction of these factors.
 Also no study has taken the Miles and Snow variables and operationalized them in a model that can test whether the contingencies they posit in theory hold in practice.
 Studies of private firms investigated whether the effects of strategy are moderated by environment (Davies and Walters, 2004; James and Hatten, 1994; Luo, 1999).
-Strategy and Organizational structure (Jennings and Seaman, 1994; Miller and Toulouse, 1986).
+Strategy and Organizational structure (Jennings and Seaman, 1994; Miller, 1987; Miller and Toulouse, 1986).
 Processes (Slater, Olson and Hult, 2006).
 Public sector works (Andrews, Boyne and Walker, 2006; Meier, O'Toole, Boyne and Walker, 2007).
 Grinyer et al. (1980) in their study analyzing the strategy, structure, environment and firm performance in 48 UK companies concluded that strategy - structure linkage is stable and positive and fit between strategy and structure was found to be negatively correlated with perceived environmental hostility but unrelated to financial performance.
 Meier et al.(2007) while testing this in several hundreds public organization over a period of six years indicated that at least for those organizations the contingency relationship proposed by Miles and Snow do not hold.

+The evidence supporting a relationship between the environment-strategy co-alignment and performance is compelling, and empirical studies demonstrate that the pattern of strategic change following deregulation is associated with differences in performance (Smith and Grimm, 1987).
 Miller and Friesen (1983) summarized their findings by arguing that successful archetypes adopted differing strategies to cope with differing environments.
+The fit between environmental dimensions and strategic orientation will lead to better organizational performance (Venkatraman and Prescott, 1990).
+The strategic choice perspective proposes that strategy, structure and process must fit environmental circumstances and that these conditions may change over time.
 Management must be able to scan and interpret the environment and make decisions appropriate for both internal arrangement and external alignment.
-Lenz (1980) found that the combination of environment, strategy, and organizational structure in high-performance firms differed significantly from that of low-performance firms.
+Lenz (1980) found that the combination of environment, strategy, and organizational structure in high-performance firms differed significantly from that of low- performance firms.
 Similarly, Hambrick (1983) found that alternative strategies did not lead to equal success within an industry.
 Thus the current literature suggests that different strategies may have different performance implications.